 Over the years she has developed a strategically designed method of trauma-sensitive Yoga that combines somatic practices, meditation, and education.
 She currently lectures across the country on the healing powers of Yoga, and the long-term benefits of consistent practice on the brain and body.

 Alexis is known for her powerful practice, intuitive understanding of the body, and her creative and engaging teaching style; her classes are accessible to all.
 Over the years she has realized that Yoga is more than just asana, and has witnessed the power, magic, and benefits of a consistent practice both on and off the mat.

-Alexis is certified E-RYT 200 through Yoga Alliance & YACEP (Yoga Alliance Continuing Education Provider).
+Alexis is certified E-RYT 200 and YACEP (Yoga Alliance Continuing Education Provider) through Yoga Alliance.
 She is certified in Pre-Natal Yoga, and Trauma-Recovery Yoga (TRY).
 She has taught for many local and state agencies in Las Vegas; The Las Vegas Metropolitan Police Department, The Clark County Detention Center for Officers and Administrative Staff, and The Clark County Coroner’s Office.
-In addition to teaching at three Las Vegas based Yoga studios, she currently teaches at a drug and alcohol recovery center, a behavioral health center, and for a leading provider of mental health support groups.
-Alexis has a background in forensics and has completed a 104 -hour Academy Course with the Clark County Coroner’s Office, which included how to comfort and aid people who have been through significant recent trauma, and or a death of a loved one.
+She currently teaches at 2 drug and alcohol recovery centers, a center for teens, a behavioral health center, and for a leading provider of mental health support groups.
+Alexis has a background in forensics and has completed a 104 -hour Academy Course with the Clark County Coroner’s Office, which included how to comfort and aid people who have been through significant recent trauma, and or a death of a loved on